lakkad-amish/lakkad-amish/README.md

 ## Contact

-Interested in discussing this project in detail?
+Interested in discussing any project in detail?

 - 📧 lakkad.amish@gmail.com
 - 💼 [https://linkedin.com/in/amish-lakkad](https://www.linkedin.com/in/amish-lakkad/)